Inheritance

 A child inherits the traits of his/her parents.

 With inheritance, reusability is a major advantage.
-You can reuse the fields and methods of the existing class, i.e. class A
+You can reuse the fields and methods of the existing class, i.e. class A (parent) serves as partial blueprint for class B (child):

 - Child class

-inherits all fields/methods of parent classA
+Binherits all fields/methods of parent classA - Child class

-can add new field/methods, and override the definitions of methods inherited from parent classA
+Bcan add new field/methods, and override the definitions of methods inherited from parent classA

 I was rusty